oktaysenkan/monicon/README.md

 ```

 In the example above, we show how to use the mdi-heart Iconify icon.
 You can provide values for the size and color props to customize the appearance of the icon.

-## Supported Iconify Icons

-The react-native-iconify library supports all of Iconify's icons.
-You can find all the supported icons on [Iconify&#39;s official website](https://icon-sets.iconify.design/)

 ## Troubleshooting